HHristov22/ai-insight/README.md

 This project is under active development.
 Feedback are welcome!
 ---
 AI Insight is an automated news aggregation platform focused on the latest developments in Artificial Intelligence (AI).
-The platform scrapes news articles from multiple trusted sources, processes the content to remove duplicates, and categorizes them based on AI-specific topics using state-of-the-art Natural Language Processing (NLP) models.
+The platform scrapes news articles from multiple trusted sources, processes the content to remove duplicates, and categorizes them based on AI-specific topics.

 ## Key Features
 - **Automated Scraping:** Periodically collects AI-related news from RSS feeds and websites.
-- **Content Deduplication:** Uses machine learning (TF-IDF and clustering) to identify and remove duplicate articles.
-- **Topic Classification:** Classifies articles into AI-related categories using a zero-shot classification model.
-- **Markdown Storage:** Saves each article as a Markdown file for easy access and version control.
+- **Markdown Storage:** Saves each news as a Markdown file for easy access.
-- **Cloud Integration:** Uses AWS Lambda for automation and AWS S3 for storing Markdown files.
+- **Cloud Integration:** Prepared for integration with cloud storage solutions (GitHub Action)
 - **Next.js Frontend:** Displays the aggregated news in an elegant, user-friendly interface.

 ## Technology Stack